 Elephants are my favorite, but not when they’re creating that awkward feeling in the air.
 The Expose talks about things more personal and applicable — everything from eating disorders to a South Korean drama obsession.
 Be it with humor or with raw emotion, the two hosts always deliver truth, in all of its forms.

 6. Fresh Air

 After listening to so many humorous podcasts, I felt like I was a little behind on what was going on around me.
 Fresh Air is no misnomer: no special effects or guests, just straight news in an easy-to-digest format.
 Terry Gross has a pleasant voice that can give you the news better than Fox News can.

 7. The Dew Over

 I love the energy from the host.
 If you’re as angry at pop culture and society as I am, The Dew Over is a blessing in a sea of mainstream praise for problematic things.
 Films are also a huge subject of the show: the reviews and critique are well thought out and will make you punch the air in solidarity.

-Roman Mars satiates all of your needs for party trivia.
-The show name comes from the facts that are 99% not talked about, but Mars is the 1% who emphasizes their importance.
-I never new so much about the Power Ball, structural integrity, or Rajneeshpuram.
+Roman Mars – the host and producer of the show – satiates all of your needs for party trivia.
+The show’s name comes from the facts that are 99% not talked about, but Mars is the 1% who emphasizes their importance.
+I never knew so much about the Power Ball, structural integrity, or Rajneeshpuram.
 Block out 99% of the noise with this awesome station.

 9. The Read